topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

     <p align="center"><strong>Figure 6.8 Modify User Group Permissions </strong></p>

 **Issue:** When using minicom, there is no proper communication or irregular behavior with the VCP-G.
 **Solution:** This issue may occur if minicom’s default flow control setting is set to **hardware**.
-The hardware flow control must be set to No for proper operation
+The hardware flow control must be set to No for proper operation.
 1. Start minicom
     Use the following command.
     ```